Rohith2201/Recommendation-System/README.md

    Check the `results/` directory for performance metrics and insights on the recommendation quality.

 ## CODE EXECUTION
-The provided code defines a Python function `MCModelv1` that implements a Monte Carlo model for decision making with epsilon-greedy exploration.
-Here's a breakdown of the code:
+The Code implements a Monte Carlo model for decision making with epsilon-greedy exploration.

 **Imports:**